shri1984/study-images/phylogenetics_050523_DM.md

 Now use object dm to costruct two distance based phylogenetic trees.
 There are lot of functions in R to build distance based phylogenetic tree.
 But we will use few of them here mainly from ***ape** package

 ```
-treNJ <- nj(D)
+treeNJ <- nj(D)

 class(treNJ) #all trees created using ape package will be of class phylo

-treNJ <- ladderize(treNJ) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted
+treeNJ <- ladderize(treeNJ) #This function reorganizes the internal structure of the tree to get the ladderized effect when plotted

 treNJ # tells us what the tree will look like but doesn't show the actual construction

-treUPGMA <- hclust(D, method = "average", members = NULL) # method = average is used for UPGMA, members can be equal to NULL or a vector with a length of size D. This tree is called an ultrametric tree,
+treeUPGMA <- hclust(D, method = "average", members = NULL) # method = average is used for UPGMA, members can be equal to NULL or a vector with a length of size D. This tree is called an ultrametric tree,

 ```
 Plot trees using generic function.
 Remember here we are just making tree strucure.
 But you can play around and make colourful trees using different functions.